gazebosim/gz-sim/Migration.md

   default `0 0 -1`.
 Since 5.x, the `<direction>` tag is correctly
   processed.

-## Gazebo 4.0.0 to 4.X.X
+## Gazebo Sim 4.0.0 to 4.X.X

-* Gazebo 4.0.0 enabled double sided material by default but this caused shadow artifacts to appear on some meshes.
+* Gazebo Sim 4.0.0 enabled double sided material by default but this caused shadow artifacts to appear on some meshes.
 Double sided material is now disabled and made an opt-in feature.
 Users can configure this property in SDF by setting the `<visual><material><double_sided>` SDF element.

-## Gazebo 3.x to 4.x
+## Gazebo Sim 3.x to 4.x

 * The `RenderUtil::SetEnabledSensors` callback in gazebo rendering has a new required function argument for the Entity of the sensor.